Foundations

 Digital currencies

-Blockchain’s first and most prominent use case is in cryptocurrencies like Bitcoin and Ethereum.
+Blockchain’s first and most prominent use case is in cryptocurrencies like bitcoin (BTC) and ether (ETH).
 These digital assets are integral to how blockchains operate — providing the incentives and mechanisms for consensus — but they can also be used for peer-to-peer transactions worldwide.
 Blockchains are also home to other kinds of digital currencies, namely tokens, which are digital assets built atop blockchain networks, but separate from its consensus mechanism.
 These tokens derive their purpose and value from various utilities, such as access to specific services or representing ownership of a digital or real-world asset.

 Stablecoins, for example, are a crucial type of digital currency that bring much-needed stability to the volatile crypto market.
 USDC, for instance, is a stablecoin issued by Circle, fully reserved by cash and cash equivalents for 1:1 redeemability with US dollars.
 By serving as a bridge between traditional fiat currencies and decentralized systems, stablecoins like USDC provide a reliable medium for exchanging value.
 USDC, in particular, stands out due to its strong emphasis on transparency and regular attestations, providing confidence in its backing.
 Circle also takes a comprehensive and proactive approach to make sure USDC complies with regulatory1 standards in major jurisdictions around the world, further solidifying USDC’s reliability and trustworthiness.